 The pressure to be productive and live up to expectations can weigh on everyone from time to time, but chronic stress is a much more harmful complication that can influence your health.
-Recognizing the symptoms of chronic stress can help you decide when you need to seek professional mental health treatment so you can get back to feeling your best.
+Recognizing the symptoms of chronic stress can help you decide when you need to seek professional mental health treatment, as chronic stress can increase the risk of developing a mental health condition, such as depression or anxiety, so you can get back to feeling your best.

 What Is Chronic Stress?